 This condition is the result of "noise" on the air hoses.
 In an ideal situation, when a tire squeezes the hose shut, it generates a single pulse of air.
 This air pulse travels down the hose at the speed of sound until it strikes the air hose switch, which is just a glorified microphone, which then records the hit.
 Unfortunately, this air pulse after striking the air switch heads back towards the tire and a complex resulting air pulse can be generated depending on hose lengths.
 In addition, the tire hit actually launches air pulses going both directions in the hose and when the tire leaves the hose, the air pulses going in the other direction, can now return back towards the air switch, contributing further to the air pulse complexity.
 Occasionally, when conditions are just right, these delayed air pulses can be strong enough to retrigger the air switch, giving a double or even triple count.
 The Dwell Time is used to filter out a lot of these issues.
 If your counts "seem" too high, you might try increasing the dwell time.

-You should see the counts drop off as you increase the dwell time, improving the high counts.
+improving the high counts.
 At some point increasing the dwell time has little additional effect, that would probably be your best setting.